 Research in this field is still inconclusive.
 Long-term outcome data does not exist.
 Because of this, insurance companies will not yet cover these procedures.

 The cost of platelet-rich plasma therapy has been set at fair market value.
 Please discuss with your healthcare provider for further pricing details.

-Speak to your healthcare provider to determine if platelet-rich plasma may be an option for you.
+Speak to your healthcare provider to determine if stem cell therapy may be an option for you.

 Urgent Care Centers: